aaishikasb/HackRx/README.md

 ## About Our Product 🔧
 ### What
- We at team codeblooded, propose a Web-application which is preventive, personalized and most importantly affordable.
-Our web-app called, **'HopeVid'**, serves the purpose of tracking and escalation of people who might be COVID suspects based on the inputs provided by individuals.
+ We at team codeBlooded, propose a Web Application which is preventive, personalized and most importantly affordable.
+Our Web App called, **'HopeVid'**, serves the purpose of tracking and escalation of people who might be COVID suspects based on the inputs provided by individuals.
 This information is provided by the user voluntarily and stays safe within our database.
 We do not store any essential data, as Security of the system is our priority.
 The WebApp provides minimalist interface aimed at users from all age groups.

 With our product, we implement two chatbots, one of them is designated for a pre screening of the patient which is done before assigning a doctor, and the other a 'Mental Health' Chatbot, which is aimed to check the User's mood and provide them engaging and fun activities.
 The second phase of the WebApp is aimed at reaching out to available doctors, booking tests and provides news information about the current state of COVID around the world.
 It also implements a feature of 'reporting people' using which people can report probable COVID suspects.
 There's a third separate section in which we embed reliable information from sources such as YouTube, News Sources, and Quizzes as the basic informational guide.

-HopeVid is expanded to a mobile application which is a WebView of our WebApplication and is built using React Native.
+HopeVid is expanded to a mobile application which is a WebView of our Web Application and is built using React Native.

 We also implement a 'tracking' feature for the User to track their health visually by synthesizing data in the form of vitals taken during the User's conversation with our Chatbot.